No Woman is an Island (15 April – 30 June 2022) is curated by visual arts adviser and curator Jacquiline Creswell

 Since 2009 Jacquiline has been central to the development of visual arts programmes at Salisbury, Ely and Chichester Cathedrals and is now engaged with further commissions and an expanding range of locations.
 During this time Jacquiline has delivered 48 exhibitions, working with a diverse group of artists, galleries, foundations and estates.
-These include Antony Gormley, Mark Wallinger, David Mach and Ana Maria Pacheco, galleries such as Lisson, Hauser & Wirth and the estates of Henry Moore, Lynn Chadwick, Barbara Hepworth and others.
+These include Antony Gormley, Mark Wallinger, David Mach and Ana Maria Pacheco, galleries such as Lisson and Hauser & Wirth and the estates of Henry Moore, Lynn Chadwick, Barbara Hepworth and others.

 visualartsadvisor.org